READ ALL ABOUT IT

 One example is that you can make your own garlic spray to keep mosquitoes away.
 Crush a few cloves of garlic and boil it in water on the stove for a while.
 Then, pour it into a spray bottle and spray to your heart’s content.

-You can also keep a dish of soapy water out, which acts as a sort of trap for the mosquitoes to get caught in.
+You can also keep a dish of soapy water out, which acts as a trap for the mosquitoes to get caught in.
 Mosquitoes are attracted to water, but as soon as they hit the water, the bubbles trap them.

 What to do When There Are Mosquitoes in Your House

-If you’ve tried a number of these methods and for some reason, the mosquitoes still won’t let up, it’s probably time to call in a professional.
+If you’ve tried a number of these methods and, for some reason, the mosquitoes still won’t let up, it’s probably time to call in a professional.
 This is why companies like us at Skeeter Beater exist.
 We are experts in mosquito control, plus we practice the safest and most reliable methods to keep mosquitoes from entering your living space.

 If you or someone you know desperately needs protection from mosquitoes during the summer time, go ahead and request a quote on our website.
 Our employees are happy to help you make your home a more comfortable place to be.